marcusfelix/deploid-website/src/pages/terms.md

 ## Accepting these Terms

 If you access or use the Service, it means you agree to be bound by all of the terms below.
 So, before you use the Service, please read all of the terms.
 If you don't agree to all of the terms below, please do not use the Service.
-Also, if a term does not make sense to you, please let us know by e-mailing hello@deploid.studio.
+Also, if a term does not make sense to you, please let us know by e-mailing marcus@deploid.studio.

 ## Changes to these Terms